 Steering Wheel Shaking at High Speeds

-If your steering wheel is shaking at high speeds and you can’t feel a more/less shaking when you are braking or accelerating, the most common problem is unbalanced tires or damage to one of your wheels.
+If your steering wheel shakes at high speeds and you feel no more or no less shaking when braking or accelerating, the most common problem is unbalanced tires or damage to one of your wheels.

-If you feel heavy shaking in the steering wheel when driving, the problem is most likely at one of the front wheels.
+If you feel heavy shaking in the steering wheel when driving, the problem is most likely with one of the front wheels.

 Check the tires & rims

-Jack up your front wheels and turn them in the air while looking at the tires for any uneven signs.
-Tire separation can happen, and the tire gets humps that will make your steering wheel to shake.
-Check for any rough signs and damages at the rims also.
+Jack up your front wheels and turn them in the air while checking the tires for bumps.
+The tires may separate, and the tire may get bumps that make your steering wheel wobble.
+Also, look for rough marks and damage to the rims.

 Switch the front and rear wheels

-You can try to switch the front and rear wheels to see the problem is changing or disappearing.
-If you notice a difference, you do probably have an unbalanced tire.
+You can try changing the front and rear wheels to see if the problem changes or disappears.
+If you notice a difference, you probably have an unbalanced tire.

 Check front suspension

-Check for any worn bushing or damaged/loose parts in your front suspension.
-Try to push both front wheels in all directions when the front is jacked up, to check for any plays or strange sounds.
+Check your front suspension for worn bushings, or damaged or loose parts.
+Try pushing both front wheels in all directions when the front is jacked up to check for strange noises.

 Balance the wheels

-If you can’t find any damage to the tires or rims and no loose parts in the suspension, the wheels may be uneven and unbalanced.
-If you check the inside or outside of the rim, you can see some weights fitted.
-These weights are to balance the wheel.
-Sometimes the balance weights are coming loose and fall off, and it will create unbalance from your wheel.
+If you find no damage to the tires or rims and no loose parts in the suspension, the wheels may be uneven and unbalanced.
+If you check the inside or outside of the rim, you may see some mounted weights.
+These weights are used to balance the wheel.
+Sometimes the balancing weights loosen and fall off, causing the wheel to become unbalanced.

-To balance with new balance weights, you have to use a wheel balance machine.
-The most workshops do have one, and it does not often cost that much to get it done.
-Count around 20-100$ depending on where you live.
+To balance with new balance weights, you must use a wheel balancing machine.
+Most workshops have such a machine and the costs are often not that high, about $20-100 depending on where you live.

 4wd and rear wheel drive cars

-If you have a rear wheel drive or 4wd car, the shaking is most often be caused by an unbalanced Cardan shaft if it happens during acceleration.
-This can be difficult to diagnose without a balancer, and you should always check the things listed before this before replacing the Cardan shaft.
+If you have a rear-wheel drive or four-wheel drive car, the shaking is usually caused by an unbalanced Cardan shaft when it occurs during acceleration.
+This can be difficult to diagnose without a balancing device, and you should always check the above before replacing the Cardan shaft.

-What you can do is to check the joints to see if they are damaged.
-If you have a damaged joint, you can often replace only the joint, but it’s hard to get it 100% balanced.
-So I recommend to let a workshop do it for you, or replace the Cardan shaft.
+What you can do is check the joints to see if they are damaged.
+If you have a damaged joint, you can often just replace the joint, but it is difficult to balance it 100%.
+Therefore I recommend that you have this done by a garage, or replace the Cardan shaft entirely.

 Steering wheel shaking while braking at high or low speeds

-If your steering wheel is just shaking while you are braking, there is most likely a problem with your front brake discs.
+If your steering wheel only shakes while you are braking, there is most likely a problem with your front brake discs.
 If you can feel the vibrations while braking, but not in the steering wheel, the problem may be with your rear brake rotors.

 Inspect for any damages on the front brake rotors

-Jack up the front of your car and check your front discs for any damages or rust.
-It’s important to check the inside of the discs.
-Also, you can do it easy if you remove the tire to inspect it.
+Jack up the front of your car and check the front discs for damage or rust.
+It is important to check the inside of the discs.
+You can also do this easily by removing the tire for inspection.

-In many cases, the disc itself got unbalanced (Especially BMW) and made shaking and vibrations in the steering wheel.
-If the discs are in good shape and got a lot of material left, you can give the discs to a workshop to let them lath them for you.
-But with my experience, it’s often cheaper and will provide a lot better result to buy and replace them to new front discs.
+In many cases, the disc itself will have become unbalanced (especially on BMWs) and caused shocks and vibrations in the steering wheel.
+If the discs are in good condition and there is a lot of material left over, you can give the discs to a garage so they can turn them for you.
+But with my experience, it is often cheaper and will give a much better result if you buy new discs and replace the old ones.

 Inspect the front suspension

-The shaking when braking could also be caused by a play or any worn bushing in your front suspension.
-This is not that common problem, but it can be worth to check instead of replacing the discs the first thing you do.
+The shaking during braking could also be caused by a worn bush in your front suspension.
+This is not an everyday problem, but it may be worth checking the brake discs before you go ahead and replace them.

 Steering Wheel shaking on acceleration

-If your car is only shaking when you are accelerating, and you have a front wheel drive, a possible cause is an unbalanced drive shaft or a cv joint.
-Check for any damages on the driveshafts and the cv joints.
-Check if you can feel any play that should not be there.
+If your car only shakes when accelerating and you have front-wheel drive, a possible cause is an unbalanced driveshaft or CV joint.
+Check if the driveshafts and CV joints are damaged.
+Check if you feel any play that should not be there.

-In my experience, this could be hard to diagnose with the right tools.
-(Even with them).
-I can tell you with reasonable confidence that if you can feel a massive increase of vibrations when you accelerate hard – There is a driveline problem.
+In my experience, this could be hard to diagnose with the right tools, and even with them!
+I can almost certainly tell you that if you feel a massive increase in vibration when you accelerate heavily, there is a problem with the driveline.

-Give the driveshaft to a real professional to diagnose them accurately, or replace them if you feel confident about it.
-To figure out if it’s the left or right driveshaft can be tough without balancing them.
+Give the driveshaft to a real professional for an accurate diagnosis, or replace it if you feel confident doing so.
+Finding out whether it is the left or right drive shaft can be difficult without balancing.

 Steering wheel shaking while turning on acceleration

 If your steering wheel is shaking only when you are turning and accelerating, it is most likely a worn out CV joint.
-You could probably also hear some clapping noise from them.
+You can probably also hear some sort of clapping noise from them.

-If you hear that sound, check the CV joint gaiter for any leaks, if the grease is leaking out from the gaiters, and water pours in, the joints will get damaged fast, and you do probably have to replace the CV joint.
-Sometimes you can replace the gaiter and fill them with new grease, but it’s often just a temporary solution, and after some miles, the sound will come back.
+If you hear that sound, check the CV joint gaiter for any leaks.
+If grease is leaking out from the gaiters, and water pours in, the joints will get damaged quickly, and you will probably have to replace the CV joint.
+Sometimes you can replace the gaiter and fill it with new grease, but it’s often just a temporary solution, and after a few miles, the sound will come back.

 Test if it’s the left or right CV joint

-Go to a parking lot and turn the steering wheel max to the left and start accelerating.
-When you are doing this, you will get the sound noticeable, and you can probably identify if it’s the left or right CV joint.
+Drive to a parking lot, turn the steering wheel to the left as far as possible and start accelerating.
+When you do this, you will hear the sound and you can probably tell whether it is the left or right CV joint.